neiltranterralogic/roku_builder/README.md

 ##### Key Configuration

+ * keys.key_dir: optional directory that all keys are relative to
  * keys.<key_id>.keyed_pkg: path to a pkg file that has been signed
  * keys.<key_id>.password: password for the signed pkg